Electric RC Versus Nitro RC Cars: Which is Best

 You will find the most avid, experienced RC racers using nitro-powered RC cars more often than not.

-Cons of Nitro RC Cars
+What are the Cons of Nitro RC Cars

 One of the biggest cons of nitro-powered RC cars when compared to their electric counterparts is in the cost.